lailamadanat/lailamadanat.github.io/index.md

 <div class="border reverse">
 <h2 class="reverseC">Intro</h2>
 <p>
-Greetings all!
-Welcome to my official DPR 241 Portfolio Home Page!
+Hello!
+And welcome to my Portfolio homepage, please check back frequently and you'll see as each of the projects are completed!
 </p>
 <img width="200" height="" src="qrcode.55024122.png" >
 <label for="Projects">Current Projects done: </label>